Liisa Aavik – Zero Waste influencer, blogger and coach

 Liisa has also played a role in inspiring other young people.
 For instance, as a speaker at August Kitzberg’s high school, at Tallinn University's ‘green week’ and as a coach at the yearly summit of Regeneration 2030, a youth movement promoting the SDGs in the Baltic Sea region.
 At a ‘Youth Empowered’, organised by Junior Achievement Estonia, Liisa gave a talk and provided mentorship to high school students who wanted to create student companies.
 Junior Achievement is a global organisation that supports young people to create student companies.
 They provide mentoring with building a business plan, product development, finances, brandings and so on.
 Within this programme, Liisa gave a lecture about the opportunities that the zero waste movement generates for developing new products and services.

 One of the greatest achievements that positioned Liisa as a key expert and advocate for zero-waste in Estonia is her work in translating the “Zero Waste Home: The Ultimate Guide to Simplifying Your Life by Reducing Your Waste” by Bea Johnson, which she calls ‘The bible of zero waste’.
-In line to the principles of zero waste, the book was printed on recycled paper, reused the covers of old books, and delivered in reused towels to avoid packaging waste (find here).
+In line with the principles of zero waste, the book was printed on recycled paper, reused the covers of old books, and delivered in reused towels to avoid packaging waste (find here).

 "I wanted to reduce the waste that I create and started drinking from reusable bottles.
 Two glass bottles broke on me and after that I chose steel.
 I picked this water bottle because it has a lifetime guarantee.
 If some part breaks I can order a new one.
 If its life ends, it can be recycled." (from Liisa’s Linkedin)